 Retail brands on the pulse of trends and changes in demand can plan to support this demand in the supply chain.

 Using big data generated insights is useful in predicting trends, and assuring stock are in the best place.
-When significant retail events happen, such as Black Friday, instant and accessible retail trends are useful to monitor regions where there is heightened demand to enable retailers to respond to changing demand and trends.
+For example, when significant retail events happen, such as Black Friday, instant and accessible retail trends are useful to monitor regions where there is heightened demand to enable retailers to respond to changing demand and trends.

 Big data in retail help brands answer questions that are vital to growing a modern retail business.
 Almanac helps to answer the questions that matter, such as: